Vladimir Voronin: The Voronin family and corruption

+Accusations of racism

+On 18 February 2012, Vladimir Voronin publicly insulted a Moldovan political activist of Sierra Leonean origin, John Onoje, pointing to his skin color.
+Amnesty International called on the prosecutor's office and Moldovan MPs to investigate the incident and punish Voronin.

+In 2021, the leader of the Party of Communists, Vladimir Voronin, was reported to the Council for the Prevention and Elimination of Discrimination and Equality.
+Vlad Bilețchi, leader of the Alliance for the Union of Romanians (AUR)'s branch in Moldova, demanded that Voronin's words that “with the arrival of NATO” ‘brown children’ will be born in Moldova” be recognized as xenophobic and racist.

 Personal life

-Vladimir Voronin is married to Taisia Mihailovna (a Ukrainian) and has two children, a son Oleg and a daughter Valentina.
-Voronin's CV states he is an economist, engineer, political science graduate, and jurist by education.
+Vladimir Voronin is married to Taisia Mihailovna Voronina (a Ukrainian) and has two children, a son Oleg and a daughter Valentina.
+She works as a kindergarten manager, They were married on 12 October 1962, while he was still working in Criuleni.

-In October 2012, Voronin and his wife celebrated their golden marriage anniversary.
 He has the military rank of Major General from the former USSR Ministry of Internal Affairs (equivalent of NATO OF-6 Brigadier General – see Ranks and insignia of the Soviet military and Ranks and insignia of NATO).
 Some argue that he also holds Russian citizenship in addition to citizenship of the Republic of Moldova, because he used to receive a pension as a former Russian Ministry of Internal Affairs employee, from the time he lived as a private citizen in Moscow in 1991–1993.
 His son, Oleg Voronin, is arguably the richest businessman in Moldova.
 His daughter is a physician, but unlike Oleg not a public figure.
 On 19 February 2010, Voronin told journalists that the questioning of his son is an attempt of revenge against his family by the current authorities.
 Oleg is suspected of fiscal evasion and money laundering.